sthagen/liitos/docs/usage.md

 We see that in above example we add/overwrite

+1. change the default outer footer value for normal pages to display current and last page count
 1. the document id (key `header_id` as it appears only in the header of the rendered document)
 1. the publication date per `header_date` to the magical term `PUBLICATIONDATE` resulting during rendering in the date of rendering displayed as `DD MON YYYY` eg. on 2022-12-04 this would be `04 DEC 2022`
+1. set the level of headings to show in the table of contents (toc) to be 3 instead of 2
+1. enable the list of figures
+1. enable the list of tables

 The base meta data files (imported by other meta data files or standing for themselves is only one meta data file is needed) in the example `deep` provide most known keys to demonstrate the features: